Skip to content

 Output

-• Projections: 2D arrays with shape (npixels_y, npixels_x)
+• Projections: 2D arrays of shape (npixels_y, npixels_x)

 • Volume renders: RGB(A) images